 In 2009, when Barack Obama took office as President of the United States, he signed the American Recovery and Reinvestment Act (ARRA).
 The ARRA was a stimulus package that involved government spending amounting to almost $800 billion.
 The ARRA was meant to create jobs, boost demand, and improve faith in the economy as a whole.
 Many have argued (mostly fiscal conservatives) that Obama could have achieved a similar result by cutting taxes

 If instead, the government faces a situation of high inflation characterized by excess demand in the market, it can engage in contractionary fiscal policy.
 For example, the government can impose new taxes and raise existing tax rates.
 This will reduce disposable income, which will cause consumption and investment to fall, thereby correcting the situation of excess demand.

-According to classical Keynesian economics (derived directly from the General Theory), a reduction (or increase) in taxes and an increase (or reduction) in government spending affect the economy in similar ways.
+According to classical Keynesian economics (from the General Theory of Employment), a reduction (or increase) in taxes and an increase (or reduction) in government spending affect the economy in similar ways.
 However, the government may choose to utilize one over the other for various reasons.

 For example, raising taxes tend to make governments extremely unpopular.
 Hence, most governments, when faced with inflation and excess demand in the market, tend to lower government spending instead of raising taxes.

 Watch this short video to quickly understand the main concepts covered in this guide, including the origins of fiscal policy and how fiscal policy is used to influence the economy.

 CFI is the official provider of the global Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: